Table of Contents

 In this tutorial, I’ll cover the following:

-- What it means to charge different prices for different customers in WooCommerce.
+- What it means to set different prices for different customers in WooCommerce.

 - Popular example scenarios for setting different prices for different customers in WooCommerce stores.